Estafet-LTD/StackinaBox/Repo/repo-setup.md

 * Disable SELinux

-When SELinux is enforcing the docker registry has permthe ission issues around reading the certificates
+When SELinux is **enforcing** the docker registry has permission issues around reading the certificates

 Edit the /etc/selinux/config file and set SELINUX=disabled.